red15/insights-client-role/README.md

 Manager, as often happens in testing and demoing, set the redhat_portal_username/redhat_portal_password in a way that keeps them out of the playbook:

-Create a YAML file, say redhat-portal-creds.yaml, on your workstation containing the following, with XXXXXX/YYYYYY replaced with our Insights/Portal/RHSM username/password:
+Create a YAML file, say insights-client-config.yml, on your workstation containing the following, with XXXXXX/YYYYYY replaced with our Insights/Portal/RHSM username/password:

     redhat_portal_username: XXXXXX
     redhat_portal_password: YYYYYY

+Note: Any of the role variables mentioned earlier can be placed in this configuration file

 Change the permissions on the file so that only you can read them, and then any time you invoke this role, add the ansible-playbook --extra-vars option:

-    $ ansible-playbook ... --extra-vars @redhat-portal-creds.yml ...
+    $ ansible-playbook ... --extra-vars @insights-client-config.yml ...

 Note that one of the really useful features of Ansible Tower is role based management of credentials like this.